Frequently Asked Questions

 A: While Homeward Bound’s policies and practices about euthanasia are the same as most no-kill shelters we choose to not use that term.
 Homeward Bound does not euthanize animals who are adoptable regardless of length of stay or space available in the shelter.
 When we do decide to euthanize an animal, the decision is made because the animal is either so injured, sick or behaviorally damaged that adoption would be an inhumane or unsafe choice.

-The Homeward Bound Animal Welfare Center is an open admission—or open door—humane society.
+Homeward Bound is an open admission—or open door—humane society.
 This means that we will not turn away any animal that comes to our doors.
 Many of these animals are healthy, good natured dogs and cats who go up for adoption—and there are no time limits on how long they can stay up for adoption.

 Q: If you act like a No-Kill shelter why don’t you just call yourself one?